Projective plane graphs and 3-rigidity: Surface Graphs

-Let $\M$ be a classical surface, possibly with boundary.
-Then a \emph{ surface graph for $\M$} is a triple $G=(V,E,F)$ where $(V,E)$ is a simple graph, $F$ is a set of $3$-cycles of edges, called facial 3-cycles, and where there exists a faithful embedding of $G$ in $\M$ for which the facial 3-cycles correspond to the 3-sided faces inthe embedding.
-A surface graph for $\M$, which we also refer to as an $\M$-graph, can thus be viewed as a simple graph obtained from a full triangulation of $\M$ by discarding vertices, edges and faces.
-Also, $G$ is a \emph{triangulated surface graph for $\M$} if the union of the embedded faces is equal to $\M$.
-The following equivalent definition, based on simplicial complexes rather than surfaces, is combinatorial and so more elementary.
+Let $\M$ be a classical surface, by which we shall mean a connected compact surface, possibly with boundary.
+Then we define a \emph{surface graph for $\M$} to be a triple $G=(V,E,F)$ where $(V,E)$ is a simple graph, with no loop edges, $F$ is a set of $3$-cycles of edges, called facial 3-cycles, and where there exists a faithful embedding of $G$ in $\M$ for which the facial 3-cycles correspond to the 3-sided faces determined by the embedded graph.
+A surface graph for $\M$, which we also refer to as an \emph{$\M$-graph}, can thus be viewed as a simple graph together with a set of ``facial" 3-cycles which is obtained from a triangulation of $\M$ by discarding vertices, edges and faces.
+We also say that $G$ is a \emph{triangulated surface graph for $\M$} (or a fully triangulated surface graph for $\M$ for clarity), if no vertices, edges or faces are discarded, so that the union of the embedded faces is equal to $\M$.

-\begin{definition} A \emph{triangulated surface graph} is a graph $G = G(M)=(V,E,F)$ which is simple and is determined by the $1$-skeleton and the $2$-simplexes of a finite simplicial complex $M$ where $M$ has the following properties.